crescent-network/crescent/x/farming/spec/08_proposal.md

 ## AddRequestProposal

-Note that when requesting `AddRequestProposal` depending on which field is passed, either `EpochAmount` or `EpochRatio`, it creates a `FixedAmountPlan` or `RatioPlan`.
+You can either input epoch amount `EpochAmount` or epoch ratio `EpochRatio`.
+Depending on which value of the parameter you input, it creates the following plan type `FixedAmountPlan` or `RatioPlan`.

 ```go
 // AddRequestProposal details a proposal for creating a public plan.